-Satellite and radar applications
+Satellite and Radar Applications

 Satellite observations are nowadays routinely used in weather forecasting and climate research, as visual aids for forecasters, as input information for the weather models, and as data sources against which climate models may be compared.
 Part of the information in satellite observations describes the state of the atmosphere such as: cloud cover, water vapour, aerosols (such as volcanic ash), trace gases, as well as wind speed and direction.
 Many satellite observations also characterize the surface conditions of the globe: surface temperature, surface albedo, snow cover, glaciers, sea ice, wave height, pollution of water (such as oil spills), soil moisture, biomass, leaf area index, forest or brush fires etc.